FigureTechnologies/asset-classification-smart-contract/README.md

 address from instantiation and uses it as the contract's admin address, initially.
 This admin value can be changed later during a contract migration.

-* Establishes contract version information based on the value of [Cargo.toml]'s version property.
+* Establishes contract version information based on the value of [Cargo.toml](Cargo.toml)'s version property.

 #### Request Parameters